GaborFicsor/steezy-spatula/README.md

 <hr>

-For the font styles I used the default Arial font provided and for some parts I picked [Paytone One](https://fonts.google.com/specimen/Paytone+One?query=Paytone)
+For the font styles I used the default Arial font provided and for the header elements I picked [Paytone One](https://fonts.google.com/specimen/Paytone+One?query=Paytone)

 <details>
   <summary>Paytone One font from Google Fonts</summary>